Duffleman/dflimg/db.md

     nsfw bool NOT NULL DEFAULT false,
     mime_type text,
     shortcuts text[],
-    created_at timestamp with time zone NOT NULL DEFAULT now() );
+    created_at timestamp with time zone NOT NULL DEFAULT now(), deleted_at timestamp with time zone
+);

 CREATE TABLE labels (